 - Croatian State Archives

-The Croatian State Archives in Zagreb (CSA) is the central archival institution in the Republic of Croatia.
+The Croatian State Archives in Zagreb (CSA) are the central archival institution in the Republic of Croatia.
 It performs archival services related to archival and current records created by state bodies, state and public institutions and enterprises, by corporate bodies, and by families and individuals whose activity covers the whole or a greater part of Croatia, or is of national interest.
-Its beginnings are symbolically linked to the year 1643, when, according to a decision made by the Croatian parliament, state treasurer Ivan Zakmardi de Diankovec ordered the making of a special Chest of Privileges of the Kingdom for keeping the state's charters, privileges and legal regulations.
-Subsequently, it became the national archive and has developed by founding separate units that assume specific roles in the archival service.
-The CSA today has 160 employees operating within the following departments: the Department for the Protection and Processing of Archival Records, the Department for Information and Communication, the IT Department, the Croatian Film Archives, the Central Laboratory for Conservation and Restoration, the Central Laboratory for Photography, the Department of Comprehensive and Financial Services and the Department of Archives of the Archdiocese of Zagreb.
+Its beginnings are symbolically linked to the year 1643 when, according to a decision made by the Croatian parliament, state treasurer Ivan Zakmardi de Diankovec ordered the establishment of a special Chest of Privileges of the Kingdom in which to store the state's charters, privileges and legal regulations.
+It subsequently became the national archive and has since expanded through the establishment of separate units that assume specific roles within the archival service.
+The CSA today operates the following departments: the Department for the Protection and Processing of Archival Records, the Department for Information and Communication, the IT Department, the Croatian Film Archives, the Central Laboratory for Conservation and Restoration, the Central Laboratory for Photography, the Department of Comprehensive and Financial Services and the Department of Archives of the Archdiocese of Zagreb.

-If one is unable to pay a visit, one can write to HRVATSKI DRŽAVNI ARHIV, Marulićev trg 21, 10 000 Zagreb, Reference service phone: +385-1-4801-921, fax +385-1-4829-000.
-Requests and inquiries in regards to archival records should only be sent to the e-mail address: firstname.lastname@example.org.
+If a researcher is unable to pay a visit, they can write to HRVATSKI DRŽAVNI ARHIV, Marulićev trg 21, 10 000 Zagreb, or contact the reference service by phone: +385-1-4801-921 or fax +385-1-4829-000.
+Requests and enquiries regarding archival records should only be sent to the e-mail address: firstname.lastname@example.org.

 communication with staff